Gayton Thorpe is a picture perfect round tower church in a tiny village just outside King's Lynn.

 The church have been working with Phil Parker, a local bat ecologist for many years to manage their bats.
 The project has helped to install new roosting space in the rafters, including relining the space with safe materials, added a wall top box in the nave eaves and built more boxes in the surrounding churchyard trees.

-Gayton Thorpe holds regular bats nights and other events to celebrate their bats.
-We also hope to develop an education programme to encourage school visits to the church.
+Gayton Thorpe holds regular bats nights and other events to celebrate their bats and is open every day to visitors.